Protection of children in armed conflict

 - The development of standard operating procedures for reporting violations.

 Standard procedures for monitoring and reporting on the six grave violations in NATO-led missions and operations have been developed in consultation with relevant non-governmental organisations (NGOs) and information officers.
-In Afghanistan, the existing reporting system is being updated to improve information-sharing with the UN.

 Children and Armed Conflict is being incorporated into NATO’s military exercise scenarios.
 This means that NATO commanders receive training to respond to situations where the six grave violations committed against children are encountered.